Financial-Times/origami-build-tools/MIGRATION.md

 Bundling/Compiling code which uses bower dependencies is no longer supported.

+node-sass has been removed, obt will no longer test the component sass can compile with node-sass.

 `obt test` no longer runs `npm test`, this is to allow `obt test` to be a command within the components `npm test` script.